tolomea/django-data-browser/README.md

 If you want to modify the Javascript then you also need to

 2: Enable proxying to the JS dev server by adding `DATA_BROWSER_DEV = True` to your settings
-3: Fix up paths on the JS side by changing `homepage` in package.json to the correct path e.g. `/data_browser/`
+3: Run the dev server with `WDS_SOCKET_PORT=3000 PUBLIC_URL=data_browser npm start` The WDS_SOCKET_PORT is so the proxied JS can find the webpack dev server.
-4: Run the dev server with `WDS_SOCKET_PORT=3000 npm start` This all assumes the dev server is running on the default `localhost:3000`
+The PUBLIC_URL tells the dev server what path to serve from and should be the same as the URL you have mounted the data-browser on in you urls.py file.

 To build the JS, move the files around appropriately and recreate the wheels run `build.sh`